AdaCore/spark2014/lrm/source/introduction.rst

 - The use of access types and allocators is not permitted.

-- All expressions and functions are free of side-effects.
+- All expressions (including function calls) are free of side-effects.

 - Aliasing of names is not permitted.